 With multiple holidays right around the corner, now is a great time to get a bunch of recipes in your arsenal!
-Among those has to be a knock out mashed potato recipe… amiright?!
+Among those has to be a knock out roasted garlic mashed potato recipe… amiright?!

-I normally make my mashed potatoes just a touch lighter using chicken broth in place of something more heavy like cream.
+I normally make my mashed potatoes just a touch lighter using chicken broth in place of something heavier like cream.
 Using a chicken broth makes the mash more light and fluffy than weighed down.
-The perfect vehicle for that sinful gravy! 😉

 I add a whole head of roasted garlic, butter, sour cream and a mix of herbs along with the chicken broth to really make them stand out!

 I always get the baby dutch yellow potatoes that come in little biggies in the produce section to make my mashed potatoes.

 - 1 head garlic